 What are Spritz Cookies?

-They are tiny buttery cookies that are formed using a cookie press.
+They are tiny cookies that are similar to butter cookies and sugar cookies.
+They are formed using a cookie press.
 The dough is made with a little more than a handful of ingredients using a mixer.
+Unlike shortbread cookies, the dough contains an egg.
 The mixture is then spooned into a cookie press that is fitted with different disks to create different shapes.
+They are then pressed out onto a baking sheet.
 The whole package deal works remarkably well and effortlessly.
-Add sprinkles before baking or dip in melted chocolate or a simple powdered sugar glaze after baking and then add sprinkles.
+Add sprinkles before baking or dip in melted chocolate or a simple powdered sugar glaze after baking, and then add sprinkles.

-The word “spritz” means to squirt or spray something at or onto something.
+The word “spritz” or the German word “spritzen” means to squirt or spray something at or onto something.
 In this case, you are squirting the cookie dough through the press onto your baking sheet.
 You are going to love how much fun these are.

 How do you make Spritz Cookies?

-Start by creaming your butter and powdered sugar with an electric mixer until light and fluffy.
-Then add the egg, almond extract, vanilla extract, and salt mixing just until combined.
-Now turn the mixer to low and add the flour mixture mixing just until incorporated.
+Start by creaming your butter and powdered sugar with an electric mixer in a large bowl until light and fluffy.
+Then add the egg, almond extract, vanilla extract, and salt, mixing just until combined.
+Now turn the mixer to low and add the flour, mixing just until incorporated.
 Then fill the cookie press with the mixture and press the cookie dough onto a cool baking sheet about 1 inch apart.
 Bake in a preheated oven for about 6 minutes.
-Let the cookies cool for a few minutes before moving them to cooling wire racks.
+Let the cookies cool for a few minutes before moving them to wire racks to cool.

 Recipe notes and helpful tips